What is yin yoga?

-Because you’re holding a pose for a minimum of 5 minutes – poses in yin classes are passive, not active.
-They do not require you to tense then hold muscles in a contracted state.
-Rather, you’re put into a pose that requires no muscle tension and encouraged to close your eyes, breath, and actively relax every muscle.
+Because you hold a pose for a minimum of 5 minutes it is passive.
+You are not required to tense then hold muscles in a contracted state.
+Rather, you are put into a pose that requires no muscle tension.
+As a result, you are encouraged to close your eyes, breathe, and relax each muscle.